Links

 Success scenarios

-For redirect payment sources, use the create source method to provide success scenario test data.
+Use the create source method to provide success scenario test data for redirecting payment sources.
 Once you've done this, you should receive a Source in a pending_redirect state.

 You'll then be directed to our generic authorization page that contains accept and reject options.
 Follow the redirect and select one of the following options: